tjfisher19/sta363sp21_group_assignment02/Readme.md

 ### Question 2

 The variables key, time_signature and mode are recorded as numeric variables but are categorical in context.
 Perform any necessary data processing to treat these variables as categorical and explore the relationship between the different category levels and popularity scores.
+This analysis should be performed on 72,143 observations.
 Make note of any categories that do not seem predictive or may be combined for further analysis.

 ### Question 3

 Study the effects of track length on popularity when track length is treated as a numeric variable, but also when it have been categorized.
 Categorize the duration of the Songs as such: tracks under 2 minutes and thirty seconds are considered short, while songs between 2:30 and 3 minutes and 30 seconds are "Radio Friendly".
 Songs from 3:30 to 4:30 in duration are "Longer Radio" songs, songs from 4 minutes and 30 seconds to 5:30 are "Long Songs" and songs over 5 minutes and 30 seconds are "Very Long Songs".

-When a song by a specific artist is in the data multiple times, use the average duration and average popularity score of all replicates of the song.
-The resulting processed data should contain 41,888 tracks.
+When a track by a specific artist is in the data multiple times, use the average duration and average popularity score of all replicates of the song.
+The resulting processed data should contain 42,369 tracks.
 What effect does song length appear to have on popularity?
 What does this imply about using song length as a predictor variable in a model?
 Hint: in this class we have discussed 'linear' models -- does the relationship follow that pattern?

 ### Question 4